 The problem of catastrophic forgetting (a network forget previous tasks when learning a new one) and how to address it has been studied mostly in discriminative models such as image classification.
-In our recent NIPS 2018 paper, we study this problem in an image generation scenario and propose Memory Replay GANs (MeRGANs) to prevent forgetting by replaying previous tasks.
+In our recent NeurIPS 2018 paper (video), we study this problem in an image generation scenario and propose Memory Replay GANs (MeRGANs) to prevent forgetting by replaying previous tasks.

 This post assumes that you are familiar with conditional generative adversarial networks (a.k.a. conditional GANs).
 Otherwise you may consider reading a previous post about that topic.
 I will also talk about lifelong/sequential learning, which I also covered previously.